robinboncoeur/mygitblender/README.md

 # [ Update Log ]
-Update 18-Mar-2018: Added figure and figure-type selection dropdowns.
+Update 18-Mar-2018: version 0.5.5.
+Added figure and figure-type selection dropdowns.
+Added error dilogue for end users not accustomed to looking for problems in the console.

-Update 08-Jan-2018: branched to PrinceShader to take advantage of the Principled Shader.
+Update 08-Jan-2018: version 0.5.0.
+Branched to PrinceShader to take advantage of the Principled Shader.
 Restructured a lot of the code, basing it on what I learned from reading JSulpis' fine example: __https://github.com/jsulpis/blender-addons__

 Update 07-Nov-2016: version 0.4.3.
 Messages successfully sent to the Info panel in the Linux version.
 Need more extensive testing, however, on the Mac and in Windows.